If you’re nearing the end of your pregnancy, congrats! And if you’re getting a little antsy, we know the feeling. Pregnancy is long.

 In pregnancy, the cervix is usually between 3.5 and 4 centimeters long.
 As you near your due date, your body produces prostaglandins and starts contracting.
 These things help the cervix efface (thin, soften, shorten, etc.) and prepare for delivery.
 Eventually, the cervix thins and shortens to the point that it’s as thin as a piece of paper.

-For just a minute, try thinking of your uterus as a turtleneck sweater.
+Try thinking of your uterus as a turtleneck sweater.
 The cervix is the neck part.
 For most of your pregnancy, it stays in place to protect your baby.
 As contractions begin, they help stretch and shorten the neck.
-Your baby descends lower into the birth canal, too — and eventually, the neck of the sweater is so stretched and thin that it allows baby’s head to rest at the very opening.
+Your baby descends lower into the birth canal, too — and eventually, the neck of the sweater is so stretched and thin that it allows baby’s head to rest at the opening.

 Effacement is different from dilation, which refers to how much the cervix has opened (from 1 centimeter to 10 centimeters).
 However, the two are closely related.